-Student research opportunities within the College of Medicine and/or UAMS are available through a variety of programs.
+Student research opportunities within the College of Medicine are available through a variety of programs.
 These are supported in departments as well as through infrastructure grants.
 Descriptions of these programs, as well as the specific requirements, are described below.
 Click on the program titles for more information about applying for these research opportunities.

 Summer research opportunities are available for undergraduate students seeking research experience to augment academic, medical, or industrial career tracks.